Proper pallet packing is crucial when it comes to Amazon FBA, yet so many get it wrong.

 Regardless of shipping weight or even if you have a standard pallet size, if your pallet isn’t packed to Amazon’s requirements then you may risk damaging other pallets.

 Fortunately, Amazon is brilliant at detecting whether pallets are packed incorrectly and thus, they tend not to go any further than the fulfilment centres.

-Even though Amazon rejects pallets that aren’t to their requirements, you should still do your best to pack your pallet prior to shipping it through a courier to Amazon.
+Even though Amazon rejects pallets that aren’t to their requirements, you should still do your best to pack your pallet correctly before shipping it through a courier to Amazon.

-This doesn’t only make life easier for Amazon workers, but also helps to avoid damaging your own and other customers' pallets altogether.
+Essentially, not only will adhering to Amazon's strict packing requirements make life easier for Amazon workers but also helps to avoid damaging your own and other customers' pallets altogether.

-Lastly, it’s safe to say that following the guidelines set out by Amazon certainly makes your life and their job that much easier.
+Lastly, it is safe to say that adhering to the guidelines set out by Amazon certainly makes your job that much easier.

-If they encounter any problems with your pallet, they may even send your goods back to you rather than taking them in and causing more issues down the line.
+If they encounter any problems with your pallet, they may even send your goods back rather than taking them in and causing more issues down the line.

 Whether it's repeating a sentence you spoke aloud just moments ago or repacking something you thought was already well-packed, repeating yourself is frustrating at the best of times, right?